 7. Open-loops list

 List the open loops in my current role that the next owner will inherit.
-For each: what is open, who is waiting on whom, what unblocks it, what would happen if it stays open another month.
+For each: what is open, who is waiting on whom, what unblocks it, and what happens if it stays open another month.
+Name a recommended next owner per loop.

 8. Customer / account handover